lmlg/libsref/doc/design.md

 As an alternative, libsref provides an implementation of _critical sections_, that is, portions of code during which reference counted objects cannot be deallocated.
-In libsref, critical sections are implemented via RCU, a technique that provides very low overhead for reading operations while putting a bigger burden on the memory reclamation side.
+In libsref, critical sections are implemented via RCU, a technique that provides very low overhead for reading operations while placing a bigger burden on the memory reclamation side.

 ## Implementing reference counting on top of RCU